a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 If you want to see if a game will run on WINE/Proton, head over to [protondb](https://www.protondb.com/) and check.

+#### roblox
+why the fuck are you playing that game it literally supports child grooming. they block linux anyway

 ## What if an application I use is not availible in Linux natively?

 ### FOSS Alternatives (preferable)